marc-sensenich/recipes/content/docs/desserts/aunt-jans-brownie-frosting.md

 ---

 # Aunt Jan's Brownie Frosting
 ### This recipe makes a small batch.
-If using for a cake, it is recommended to double it.
+If using for a cake, it is recommended to triple it.

 ## Ingredients